xlliu7/TadTR/README.md

 ## Contact

-For questions and suggestions, file an issue or contact Xiaolong Liu at "liuxl at hust dot edu dot cn".
+For questions and suggestions, please contact Xiaolong Liu at "liuxl at hust dot edu dot cn".